inclusive-design/idrc/src/index.md

       desktopWidth: full-bleed
     - title: What is inclusive design?
       content: >-
-        Inclusive Design considers the full range of human diversity in respect to ability, language, culture, gender, age, and other forms of human difference.
+        Inclusive Design considers the full range of human diversity with respect to ability, language, culture, gender, age, and other forms of human difference.

         ### Learn more